leonardogirlanda-unifi2026/batra-italy-mismatch/README.md

 ## Key Results

-919 sequences retrieved (50 species)
+919 sequences retrieved from initial query (50 species)

+415 sequences amplified the Batra region in the in-silico PCR

 408 curated sequences retained